Is it healthier to live by the ocean?

 But, are there any health benefits to living by the ocean?

-It seems that there are some, although in this area.
+It seems that there are some, although research is still new in this area.
 This may be surprising since doctors have been prescribing trips to the ocean or seaside for centuries to help with the health of the sickly.
 Pick up any 19th-century novel, and you are likely to find at least one character that is off to or recently back from such a trip due to some ailment or another.

 Still, it seems those doctors were on to something.
 First of all, there’s been some studies that suggest the ocean is valuable to our psychological health.
 People place more value on being at the seaside than they do at any other general location (say, a city or in the countryside), and that may mean that the ocean, at very least, makes us feel healthier, and the psychosomatic benefits should not be underestimated of that.